ManishaJoshi-mj/MJMediaPicker/README.md

       //Perform your work accordingly
  }
  ```
-2.If you need to capture video
+2. If you need to capture video
   ```bash
   CameraVideoHelper.sharedInstance.openCamera(self, isVideo: true, showVideoOption: true) { (aImg, videoUrl, selectedType) in
       //Perform your work accordingly